 PO 325S: Environment Politics and Policy

 Analysis of politics and policy relevant to environmental issues, the complexity of environmental problems and prospects of political solutions on both domestic and global dimensions.
 Designed for majors in environmental studies and political science.
-Prerequisite: Sophomore standing or above and PO 331.
+Prerequisite: Sophomore standing or above.

 PO 333: Japan: Government, Politics, Foreign Policy